artemromaniv/flt/README.md

 ## flt

-Simple CLI Tool that helps use filter content of files
+Simple CLI Tool that can helps you filter file's content

 ## Usage